RunestoneInteractive/runestoneinteractive.github.io/source/directives.rst

     .. admonition:: How unique?

-       Unique id's must be unique within the **entire** book.
+       Most unique id's must be unique within the **entire** book.
+       Some only need to be unique within a single document.
+       We will mention which is which,
+       in the documentation for each directive.
+       However, in general you are best served defining a convention for globally unique id's and sticking with it for all Runestone directives.

-       A duplicate id found in any file *will* generate a warning and *may* cause problems.
+       A duplicate id may or may not generate a warning and *will* cause problems.

 Spacing, including indentation consistency, is very important in implementing directives inside ``.rst`` files.